Last Updated on August 18, 2020 by Matt

 It’s also a good idea to check on the generator and run it every so often just to make sure it is still working.

-When dealing with an emergency, you have a lot of stuff going on and the last thing you need is to be trying to figure out why your generator won’t start.
+When dealing with an emergency, you have a lot going on; the last thing you need is to be figuring out why your generator won’t start.

 Don’t let your portable generator just sit around collecting dust.